Hollabc-boye/LITA-DATA-ANALYSIS-CLASS-WORK-AND-ASSIGNMENT-H-R-DATA/README.md

 ### Project Overview
 ---
-This project is about a comprehensive analysis and management solution for a Human Resources Data.
-By analysing the various datasets received, we seek to gain insight into numbers of employee and retention, employee behaviour (such as attrition, promotion and satisfaction) with their job role and performance analysis which in turn help us to analyze and visualize all employee related data such as employee demographics and other key Human Resources metrics.
+This project is a personnel data with comprehensive analysis and management solution for a Human Resources Data.
+By analysing the various dataset received, we seek to gain insight into numbers of employee and retention, employee behaviour (such as attrition, promotion and satisfaction) with their job role and performance analysis which in turn help us to analyze and visualize all employee related data such as employee demographics and other key Human Resources metrics.

 ### Objectives
 ---
-The objectives of this projects is to derive actionable insights into trends and correlations that can guide decision making and help to improve on factors influencing employee retention.Which can serve as a useful framework for Human Resources professionals and Data Analysts
+The objectives of this projects is to derive actionable insights into trends and correlations that can guide decision making and help to improve on factors influencing employee retention.
+Which can serve as a valuable insight/framework for decision makers, Human Resources professionals and Data Analysts to proactive measures

-- Analyze Retention trends: Identify factors contributing to employee retention or disengagement, is it voluntary or involuntary separations
+- Analyze Retention trends: Identify factors contributing to employee retention or disengagement, if it's voluntary or involuntary separations

-- Assess employee satisfaction through the data sources: To leverage satisfaction metrics to assess wellbeing and job satisfaction analysis on employee feedback
+- Assess employee satisfaction through the data : To leverage satisfaction metrics to assess wellbeing and job satisfaction analysis on employee feedback

 - Identify areas for improvement in workplace and employee relation, enabling the development of targeted retention strategies